-Within the framework of “Excellence initiative (IdEx), Université de Paris has established several interdisciplinary institutes.
+Within the framework of “Excellence initiative (IdEx), Université Paris Cité has established several interdisciplinary institutes.

 Thanks to an interdisciplinary and structured approach, these institutes aim to examine today’s major societal challenges.
 By bringing together several laboratories, they seek to break down the barriers between disciplines.